ALTUS-Community/SolutionStarters/Reporting/Paginated/README.md

 - New icon for Project Status has been added - No KPI, Custom KPI

 - Added Baseline info - Baseline Finish under Associated Project Program Summary page.

+- Added Alternate currency information for all finance data - Base currency of Altus will now be displayed instead of $ symbol.
+Added a new dataset dsTransactionCurrency to the datasets for this to work.

 - Bug fixed for "no risks to display" when there is no data for risks, decisions and change Requests